friflo/Friflo.Json.Fliox/README.md

 These classes also acts as a database schemas.
 They can be assigned to databases hosted on the Hub.
 Doing this enables features like:
 - JSON validation of entities aka records
-- generation of JSON Schema / OpenAPI or a GraphQL Schema
+- generate a JSON Schema, an OpenAPI Schema and a GraphQL Schema
-- generate a single HTML page with a complete schema documentation
-- generate a UML class diagram to visualize a database schema
+- generate a HTML Schema documentation and a UML class diagram
-- generate types declared by the database schema for various programming languages
+- generate classes for various programming languages: C#, Typescript & Kotlin
-- implementing generic database explorers like the Hub Explorer

 The `MyClient` can be used to declare custom database commands using DTO's as input and result types.